Friends of the Orangutans • 26 Oct 2020 | Last review • 3 November 2021

 Friends of the Orangutans have been informed of an alleged case of euthanasia of an orangutan at the popular Sepilok Orangutan Rehabilitation Centre (SORC) in the East Malaysian Borneo state of Sabah.
 The Sabah state government owns the SORC, and the Sabah Wildlife Department (SWD), the state government’s wildlife authority, manages the centre.

-Based on details made available to us, the orangutan suffered electrocution at the SORC and, as a result, suffered severe injuries.
-The orangutan was placed in a cage at the centre and was able to survive, but a high-ranking SWD official ordered her to be euthanised.
+Based on details made available to us, an orangutan suffered electrocution at the SORC and, as a result, suffered severe injuries.
+The orangutan was placed in a cage at the centre and was apparently able to survive, but a high-ranking SWD official ordered her to be euthanised.
 Consequently, it appears that the euthanasia was not necessary.

 On 14 October 2020, through an email, we invited the SWD to comment on and verify these allegations but did not receive a response.

 We had also asked the department these details: